Find out all about our rebrand, website redesign, and the CAT graduates that helped make it happen.

-JA: I graduated from Centre for Arts and Technology July 2009 from the Graphic Design program formerly known as Graphic & Digital Media Design (GDMD).
+JA: I graduated from Centre for Arts and Technology in July 2009 from the Graphic Design program formerly known as Graphic & Digital Media Design (GDMD).

 CAT: You started working directly for CAT post-graduation correct?
 How did that come about?

-JA: Right after graduation I was working for a small Okanagan children’s magazine for a couple months and then was hired at CAT in the Graphic Designer role.
+JA: Right after graduation I was working for a small Okanagan children’s magazine for a couple of months and then was hired at CAT in the Graphic Designer role.
 At that time the position was being formed and my Department Head from the program had recommended me to the Marketing Director.
 So, I got the call to come in for an interview and the rest is history.

 CAT: What do you love most about design?